YumengDuan/BTC_Prediction/README.md

 # BTC_Prediction
-Visualize and predict closing price and volume of BitCoin given relative big data from 2018 to 2023
+Creating a web app to Visualize and predict the closing price and volume of BitCoin given relative big data from 2018 to 2023